Best Time To Visit

 Without your Personal Documents like flight tickets, passport, credit/debit cards, and ID, this trip can’t happen, so don’t forget to pack them.

 How much you spend in Australia will come down to four main things; transportation, accommodations, attractions, and food.

 The way you get around Australia as a backpacker can play a huge role in how much money you end up spending.

-Your overall backpacking trip can be much cheaper if you use public transportation to get around like a coach bus or rideshare with other people.
+Your overall stay in Australia can be much cheaper if you use public transportation, coaches, and/or rideshare with other people to get around.
 Some cities even offer free public transportation during the holiday season.

-Or, in some instances, flying domestically may be the most economical way for you to get from point A to point B.
+Or, in some instances, flying domestically may be the most cost-effective option.

-Whatever the case, it’s important that you carefully plan out your mode of transportation in Australia as it can be the difference in saving you hundreds of dollars.
+Whatever the case, it’s important that you carefully plan out your transportation in Australia since it can be the difference in saving you hundreds of dollars.

-We’ve written a comprehensive guide on how to get around Australia on the cheap, so make sure you check it out.
+We’ve written a comprehensive guide on how you can around Australia on a tight budget.